kurayamiblackheart/kurayshinyrevamp/README.md

 The Google Docs already explain everything about this game.

 This Github allows you to see the game (open-source), but also to contribute to the development of this project with pull-requests, and download the latest release to stay up-to-date.
-You need to download the mediafire base of the Kuray's PIF Revamp before applying the new releases of the github.
+You need to download the mediafire base of the Kuray Infinite Fusion (KIF) before applying the new releases of the github.

 # List of Constant Features